Our Vision and Mission

 The green pastures were ideal for grazing cattle, and as the Quakers had been dairy farmers in the US, they began dairy farming and cheese production.
 Their original canvas tents gave way to timber houses, which were built communally in “house-raising bees” for the setting of the foundations and raising the heavy frames.
 Early cheese production at the newly established Monteverde Dairy was about 10 kg per day.
-Today, Monteverde’s cheese factory produces over 1000 kg of cheese daily, which is in great demand throughout the country.
+Today, the Monteverde Cheese Factory produces over 1000 kg of cheese daily, which is in great demand throughout the country.

 “We believe we should try to create an atmosphere for our children in which real values, as we see them, are given first place.
 As part of this, a school is maintained in which we try to help our children grow strong spiritually and mentally.”

 The Monteverde Friends School operates under the care of the Monteverde Friends Meeting.
 “Under the care of” is a historical term describing the relationship between a Quaker meeting and the school for which the Meeting takes responsibility and gives oversight.
 The Meeting approves the mission, vision, and philosophy of the school, names the members of the School Committee, sets overall enrollment guidelines, and approves major facilities projects.
 The School Committee acts as the governing body of the school and reports to the Meeting, which is legally responsible for the property and activities of the school.

 The School Committee serves the purpose of what other schools call the Board of Trustees.
 The committee is made up of Quaker Meeting members, parents, a student, the director(s) (ex officio), and community members.
 Because MFS is under the care of the Meeting, half of the School Committee must be Quaker.
 Several sub-committees and working groups, such as Finance, Financial Aid and Fundraising, report to the School Committee.
+Keep up to date with their decisions reading the meeting minutes.

 School Committee 2019 – 2020